FluxxField/bionic-reading.nvim/README.md

                                                              /____/
 ```

-Togglable and customizable bionic reading for Neovim using syllable based highlighting!
+Togglable and customizable bionic reading for Neovim using syllable based highlighting
+and TreeSitter!

 ## What is BionicReading?

 `bionic-reading.nvim` is a simple but powerful Neovim plugin designed to improve
 reading and writing efficiency.
 By highlighting the first syllable of each word,
-it aims to aid comprehension and to highlight on logical sections of the code
+it aims to aid comprehension and to highlight on logical sections of the code.
+By
+using the power of TreeSitter you have complete control over what is highlighted
+in your files.
+Just highlight comments?
+Sure!
+Strings?
+Of course!
+Function names?
+Why not!
+Or just highlight the whole file!
+The choice is yours

 ### Syllable Algorithm